Best Open Source AI Gateway in 2026

 AI‑specific features

-- AI proxy plugin for OpenAI, Anthropic, and a few other providers.
+- AI proxy plugin – supports OpenAI, Anthropic, and several other providers.

 - Rate limiting per route.